 WHO ADMINISTERS THE PROGRAM

 The overall responsibility for administering the Medicare Part D benefit lies with the Centers for Medicare & Medicaid Services (CMS), an agency of the Department of Health and Human Services, which also administers Medicare Parts A and B. However, CMS does not administer Part D directly.
 It contracts with private companies, either through a stand-alone prescription drug plan or a Medicare Advantage prescription drug plan, that are approved to sell Part D prescription drug coverage.

 Medicare Part D is financed through a combination of beneficiary premiums and federal revenues.
 In addition, certain monetary transfers are made from the states.
 These transfers, referred to as “claw-back payments,” represent a portion of the amount states could otherwise have been expected to pay for drugs under Medicaid, if drug coverage for the dual eligible population (beneficiaries of both Medicare and Medicaid) had not been transferred to Part D.

 EMPLOYER OR UNION SPONSORED PART D RETIREE PLANS

-Employers and unions may offer Part D coverage (if offered it must be creditable coverage, that is, coverage at least as good as or better than Medicare Part D) to the Medicare-eligible employees and retirees through their own plans.
+Employers and unions may offer creditable Part D coverage (if that is coverage at least as good as or better than Medicare Part D) to the Medicare-eligible employees and retirees through their own plans.
 These plans are only available to eligible employees and retirees and are not open to the public.
-Employer sponsored Part D plans must follow all of the same rules as commercial Part D plans.
+Employer sponsored Part D plans must follow all the same rules as commercial Part D plans.
 Likewise, members of these plans have the same rights as members of commercial plans.